Patio or decking? Experts reveal the pros, cons, and costs to help you make the right choice

 Of course, both patio and decking can offer contemporary and traditional options, but in honing your ideas, you will at least begin to form an idea of which may best suit your requirements.

 Garden decking is a popular way to create outdoor spaces for entertaining and seating.
 Depending on the material you choose, a range of looks can be achieved.
-As with patios, there are advantages and disadvantages to decking.
+As with patios, decking has advantages and disadvantages.

 - Quick to construct: Although this will depend on the complexity of your deck, many designs can be up in one or two days.